JumpTask logo

 JumpTask adds small tasks you can finish between episodes.

 Subtitling and closed captioning aren’t just typing what you hear.
-You’ll watch trailers, movies itself and create timed text files (SRT/VTT) that match speech, sound cues, and on-screen action.
+You’ll watch trailers and films and create timed text files (SRT/VTT) that match speech, sound cues, and on-screen action.
 Captions must follow reading-speed limits, line breaks, and style rules; subtitles may also translate dialogue.

 Netflix commissions localization through its Netflix Preferred Fulfillment Partners (NPFP) – global vendors that handle subtitling and QC (e.g., ZOO Digital).
 Check vendor career pages, and also general platforms that post caption/subtitle gigs like Rev, TranscribeMe, and Upwork.